abd3lraouf/aicommit/README.md

 ## How It Works

 1. AICommit captures your current git status (staged, unstaged, and untracked files)
-2. It sends the changes to Amazon Q with a prompt for generating a best practice commit message
+2. It analyzes the changes to generate a best practice commit message
-3. The generated message is specifically enclosed in `<commit-start>` and `<commit-end>` tags for reliable extraction
+3. The generated message is formatted following conventional commit standards
-4. The extracted message is processed and enhanced with appropriate emojis
+4. The message is enhanced with appropriate emojis based on commit type
 5. In interactive mode, you can edit the message before committing
 6. The changes are committed with the generated/edited message

-### Commit Message Extraction
+### Commit Message Generation

-AICommit uses a multi-layered approach to extract high-quality commit messages from Amazon Q's responses:
+AICommit uses a multi-layered approach to generate high-quality commit messages:

-1. **Tag-based extraction**: The primary method looks for content between `<commit-start>` and `<commit-end>` tags for precise extraction
+1. **Change analysis**: Examines Git diffs to understand what was modified
-2. **Conventional commit pattern matching**: Identifies lines that match conventional commit format (e.g., "feat:", "fix:")
+2. **Conventional commit formatting**: Creates structured messages following "type(scope): description" format
-3. **AI response cleaning**: Removes common AI commentary like "Here's a commit message..." and code block markers
+3. **Emoji enhancement**: Adds appropriate emojis based on the commit type
-4. **Validation**: Ensures the extracted message follows conventional commit standards
+4. **Message validation**: Ensures the generated message follows conventional commit standards

-This robust approach ensures reliable, clean commit messages even with varying model outputs.
+This robust approach ensures reliable, clean commit messages that follow best practices.

 ## File Permissions (Unix/Linux/macOS)